OpenTTD/OpenTTD/CONTRIBUTING.md

 2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `nightly` build of OpenTTD, available from https://www.openttd.org/en/

-3. **Isolate the problem** &mdash; ideally create a [reduced test case](https://css-tricks.com/reduced-test-cases/) (< THIS IS NICE BUT NOT ABOUT OPENTTD EH) in a savegame with screenshots.
+3. **Isolate the problem** &mdash; ideally create reproduceable steps with an attached savegame and screenshots.
 Try to use few or no NewGRFs, AIs etc if possible.

 A good bug report shouldn't leave others needing to chase you up for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
-What browser(s) and OS experience the problem?
-Do other browsers show the bug differently?
+What OS experience the problem?
 What would you expect to be the outcome?
 All these details will help people to fix any potential bugs.